project-mirrors/forgejo-helm/README.md

 #### User defined environment variables in app.ini

 Users are able to define their own environment variables, which are loaded into the containers.
-We also support to directly interact with the generated _app.ini_.
+We also support interacting directly with the generated _app.ini_.

 To inject self defined variables into the _app.ini_ a certain format needs to be honored.
 This is described in detail on the [env-to-ini](https://github.com/go-gitea/gitea/tree/main/contrib/environment-to-ini) page.